FineUploader/fine-uploader/docs/user/server/server.md

 # Server-Side Notes & Requirements #

+In the server folder you will find some examples for different platforms.
+If you can't find the one you need, please read up on the server-side guidelines handling multipart form requests and XHR upload requests in your server-side language of choice.

 Note that you can fine server-side examples in the [Fine Uploader Server repository](https://github.com/Widen/fine-uploader-server).

 ## Handling the request (defaults) ##